Believe it or not, the secret to financial success isn’t about how much money you make.

 If you really want to manage your money effectively with an irregular income, here’s a good option: Make a separate checking account.
-Designate one account your direct deposit account, and the other account your personal expenses.
+Designate one account for your direct deposit account, and the other account for your personal expenses.

 When money comes in to your direct deposit account, transfer enough of it to your expense account to cover your expenses for the month.
 Once you’ve taken care of your monthly expenses, divide the rest between your savings account and your personal expense account.
 Once you’ve had some experience with this system, you might even want to open up a third checking account for personal use.

 Once again, a separate savings account will be your friend.
 Figure out your spending goals for the event, and then divide that amount by 12.
 Put that amount on your monthly budget as a new expense, and you can save up for these big expenses.

 It’s worth pointing out that club accounts are an ideal savings account for these types of expenses.
 Each club account has a specific date when the balance and dividends are transferred into your checking or savings to help with certain events.
 They also have higher interest rates than standard savings accounts.